 Based at a community youth center in Dublin, students work a variety of programs and events in support of professional youth workers.
 The work includes the day-to-day work of the drop-in center as well as special initiatives targeting certain minority youth groups.

 Services for the Unemployed in Dublin

 Unemployment is the most pressing social issue in present-day Ireland.
 Founded in 1994, this nonprofit has come to play an increasingly important role in Dublin.
-Volunteers work on different programs, but always with the intention of supporting their search and helping them regain their confidence and dignity.
+Volunteers work on different programs, but always with the intention of supporting those who are unemployed in their job search and helping them regain their confidence and dignity.
 “This organization became more to me than just my service site.
 It became a comfortable environment filled with support and encouragement, as well as a place to receive constructive criticism.
-I’ve seen how the organization works, and volunteers are essential to helping complete the day-to-day tasks that the staff have push aside.
+I’ve seen how the organization works, and volunteers are essential to helping complete the day-to-day tasks that the staff have pushed aside.
 We all work hard, and I hope I contribute to the environment and cause I respect so much.”
 Gentry H., Psychology Major, Emory & Henry College, 2013

 Dublin Animal Shelter and Placement Organization

 Established by a group of women over 25 years ago, this community-based and entirely self-funded charity houses over 70 animals that have been abandoned or rescued from situations of abuse.
 Volunteers work closely with the animals, helping to feed, clean, groom, and exercise them.
 “The chance to combine service, real service, with something that I love is not an opportunity that I am presented with often.
 This place is more than an animal shelter, it’s a sanctuary.
 We can learn much and more from animals, if we bother to pay attention.”
 Will P., Biology Major, Emory & Henry College, 2013